mwestera/sem2_2023/classes/02_de_re_de_dicto/README.md

 - translation: α ⇝ τ,
   - and for convenience we can also agree to write: ⧙α⧘ = τ
+  - [UPDATE] For readability we changed ⧙α⧘ into ❴α❵ (signifying: the translation of the syntactic node α into logic).
 - interpretation: ⟦τ⟧ = A (e.g., true, false, (set of) entities, etc.)

 ***Note:*** The book doesn't always keep these two steps consistently separated, e.g., it will mix the intermediate, logical language with the (final) meta-language of English + set theory, and also mix the logical language with the object language (e.g., apply ⟦...⟧ to both).